JereKuusela/valheim-structure_tweaks/publish/README.md

 - Override falling: Object fall behavior can be overridden.
 - Override growth: Growth visual can be overridden.
 - Override interact: Interactability can be overridden.
-- Override pickables: Pickable drops, respawn and amount can be overridden.
 - Override portal restrictions: Teleporting with restricted items can be overridden.
 - Override rendering: Rendering can be overridden (requires reloading the area).
-- Override spawn points: Spawn point creature, respawn time, health and stars can be overridden.
 - Override wear: Wear visual can be overridden.
 - Command growth: Allow players to override growth for their own plants.
 - Command wear: Allow players to override wear for their own structures.
-- No spawn point suppression (one time): One time spawn points can't be suppressed with player base structures (even if configured to be respawning).
-- No spawn point suppression (respawning): Respawning spawn points can't be suppressed with player base structures (even if configured to be one time).
-This is off by default because it can affect vanilla game play.

 # Commands